 This magical island, with crystal clear waters and ancient forests, is a rare habitat.
 Unlike many windswept Scottish islands, Eilean Shona is nestled close to the mainland which means it’s rich with several different ecosystems.
-Eilean Shona’s native woodlands are classified as part of the Scottish Rainforest belt, an ancient swathe of forest on the Atlantic coast dating back to the last ice age.
+Eilean Shona’s native woodlands are classified as part of the Scottish Rainforest belt, an ancient swathe of forest on the Atlantic coast dating back to the last ice age and characterised by mixed broadleaf woodland.
 The island is populated by trees dripping with lichens and rocks clad with abundant mosses.
 Isolated patches of this rainforest exist across the west coast of Scotland including the Ardnamurchan Peninsula, but it is thought that as much as 50% of all temperate rainforest in Europe has been destroyed.
 Today, temperate rainforests cover less than 1% of the globe’s surface.
 As custodians of the island, our mission is to protect this vital environment for future generations by providing space for native flora and fauna to thrive.
+Eilean Shona sits within the Loch Moidart SSSI, protected for its important mud flats.
+This means a variety of wading birds can be seen from the island’s shores, particularly at low tide.

 FLORA